rmosolgo/rmosolgo.github.io/source/_posts/2017-03-07-persisted-graphql-queries-with-ruby.markdown

 From a client's perspective, the server has a fixed set of operations it can perform.
 Each one can be executed by sending its [operation name](http://graphql.org/learn/queries/#operation-name).

-The repository approach allows us to use several pre-existing GraphQL concepts:
+The repository approach allows us to use pre-existing GraphQL concepts:

-- __A document__: A [GraphQL document](https://facebook.github.io/graphql/#sec-Language.Query-Document) is a set of operations and fragments.
+- __[Document](https://facebook.github.io/graphql/#sec-Language.Query-Document)__: A GraphQL document is a set of operations and fragments.
 The semantics of a valid document are [well-specified](https://facebook.github.io/graphql/#sec-Validation) and broadly implemented.
 A repository is an extension of this concept.
-- [__Operation name__](http://graphql.org/learn/queries/#operation-name): GraphQL includes a way to specify which operation to run from among a set.
+- [__Operation name__](http://graphql.org/learn/queries/#operation-name): GraphQL includes a way to specify which operation to run in a document.
 Repositories build on this by separating the set of operations (which lives on the server) from the identifier (which comes from the client).

 By employing these concepts, we make full use of the battle-tested [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) runtime without deviating from the spec.